GarompaEstomper/Nostalgia_HD_Items_Pack/README.md

 Nostalgia HD Items contains items, ammo and props in HD, with almost 100% fidelity to the original designs from Valve models.
 This also adds a few HD items for some custom map items.

+- Glow maps
+- Overlay chromes for added shine effects
+- Blurry text translations into things you can read (based on what the community could make out from those pixels.
+99% fidelity!)
+- Some items are animated!
+Like the battery

 ## Credits (sorry if I missed someone or made a mistake, please let me know!):